MEET THE TEAM

 Mike is responsible for identifying and overseeing companywide acquisition opportunities through contacts with brokers, builders, bankers, landowners, engineers, planners, attorneys, and municipal officials.
 Mike’s skillset includes financial analysis, market analysis, contract negotiation, and zoning interpretation.
 Mike has experience in all facets of the acquisition and entitlement process throughout CA, FL, and NV and has acquired several hundred million dollars of land transactions throughout his career.

 Mike is a graduate of Saint Mary’s College in Moraga, CA and an active Director of the California Irrigation District.

-Vice President of Entitlement
+Senior Vice President of Entitlement

 Based in Richland’s corporate office in Irvine, Craig provides both daily management on various Southern California assets and oversight of entitlement projects throughout California and Florida.
 Mr. Cristina’s focus is in neighborhood design, community place making, development feasibility and infrastructure planning.
 He is responsible for managing many of Richland’s ground-up entitlement projects, which require a multitude of local government, state and federal approvals.
 Mr. Cristina has significant expertise in developing large new communities that are essentially "new towns" with all new infrastructure, homes, parks, schools and shopping.

 Mr. Cristina’s capability within the company is strengthened from over ten years of planning, entitlement and development experience at both private and public companies before joining Richland.
 Most recently prior to joining Richland, Mr. Cristina was Director of Land Entitlement and Project Manager for Brookfield Residential Southern California office for six years where he was responsible for various residential entitlement projects, including master planned communities, urban infill and green-field development.
 Mr. Cristina provided project management throughout the entitlement process from acquisition, design, CEQA certification and permitting.